TechNestOwl/StarWars/README.md

 # Star Wars
-Welcome to the Star Wars repository!
-This project is a showcase of proficiency in using various JavaScript array methods.
+Welcome to my Star Wars repository!
+This project is a showcase of proficiency in using various ***JavaScript array methods***.
 Through a series of examples and implementations inspired by the Star Wars universe, this repository highlights effective use of common and advanced array operations.

 ## Features
 **Array Iteration:** Demonstrates the use of forEach, map, and reduce to iterate over Star Wars character data and perform calculations or transformations.